kubernetes-retired/cluster-registry/docs/development.md

 ## Building `crinit`

-`crinit` is a command-line tool to boostrap a cluster registry into a Kubernetes cluster.
+`crinit` is a command-line tool to bootstrap a cluster registry into a Kubernetes cluster.

 To build it, from the root of the repository: